mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

 So, actually, these two queries, both *sku on this value and the name on this value*, were returning the same document.
-But by specifying sku instead of the name, I can get a result more quickly.
+But by specifying *sku instead of the name*, I can get a result more quickly.
 Now if I know that my workload would be querying against *name 90% of the time*, then it would have been better for me to have chosen *name instead of as sku as the shard key*.

 So, let's recap.
-Targeted queries require the shard key as part of the query predicate.
-For compound shard keys, it can be a prefix of the shard key up to the entire shard key.
-Ranged queries on the shard key may end up with similar performance to a scatter gather query, depending on how wide your range is.
+Targeted queries require the *shard key* as part of the query predicate.
+For compound *shard keys*, it can be a *prefix of the shard key up to the entire shard key*.
+Ranged queries on the *shard key* may end up with similar performance to a *scatter gather query*, depending on how wide your range is.

-But that's only if you're using a very wide shard range, or if you have a hashed shard key.
-Without the shard key, the Mongols must perform a scatter gather query.
-This means that the Mongo must check in with every single shard in the cluster.
-The scatter gather queries are going to be the slowest, compared to a targeted query.
+But that's only if you're using a *very wide shard range, or if you have a hashed shard key*.
+Without the *shard key*, the *Mongos must perform a scatter gather query*.
+This means that the *Mongo must check in with every single shard in the cluster.
+The scatter gather queries are going to be the slowest, compared to a targeted query*.